choreos/ChoreographySimulator/README.txt

+		ChorSim
 == Description ==
-Simulator of Service Choroegraphies including a model of QoS and Monitoring.
+ChorSim is a simulator of Service Choroegraphies including a model of QoS and Monitoring.

 == Authors ==
 Alfonso Phocco Diaz